chungminhtu/AI_FaceSwap_Cloudflare_Backend/_deploy-cli-cloudflare-gcp/CLOUDFLARE_TOKEN_AUTO_UPDATE_GUIDE.md

     if (!editGroups || editGroups.length === 0) {
       throw new Error(
         `Cannot get permission groups.
-Current token error: ${permissionGroupsError.message}. ` + `Please ensure your token has access to read permission groups, or provide a working ` + `fallback token with permission to read permission groups.` );
+Current token error: ${permissionGroupsError.message}. ` + `Please ensure your token has access to read permission groups, or provide a working token ` + `with permission to read permission groups in another environment in deployments-secrets.json.` );
     }
   }